RENUNCIATION SEMINAR SERIES

 - Any individual with a US parent(s) who lived in the US long enough to pass such citizenship on at their birth

 - Any individual born in the United States

 How much does it cost to maintain my US citizenship?

 All US citizens are subject to the costs of annual filing, along with the potential costs of double taxation, US estate and gift tax, and more.

-Our method involves a unique combination of Domestic and US tax law, Immigration Law, and Tax Compliance.
-Our team of US lawyers represent over 400+ US citizens to properly renounce their citizenship every year.
-They will help you assess if renouncing your US citizenship is right for you.
-If you decide to renounce, we work with you through every step to make sure the process is as smooth as possible, while avoiding the negative consequences of renouncing the wrong way.
+Our method involves a unique combination of Domestic and US tax law, Domestic and US Immigration Law, and US Tax Compliance.
+Our integrated team of US and domestic lawyers and accountants will help you assess if renouncing your US citizenship is right for you.
+If you decide to renounce, we work with you through every step to make the process as smooth as possible.

 - No loss of social security benefits or access to Medicare

-From Canada to Australia, New Zealand, the UAE, the UK, Singapore, and beyond.
+From Canada to Australia, the UK, Singapore, and beyond.
 No matter where you live in the world, we can help.
 Our integrated team of US lawyers and Certified Public Accountants know the intricacies of the US legal and tax systems inside and out.
-We work with our global network of legal professionals to cover every circumstance unique to your current country of residency.
+We work with our global network of legal professionals to cover every circumstance unique to your current country.

 Director, US Tax Law | Co-Leader, US Tax Practice Group